gulliblecoder/gulliblecoder/README.md

 - 🔭 I'm currently in my first year of University.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡  Fun fact: I love to play chess and listening music.
+- ⚡  Fun fact: I love to play chess and listening to music.

 ### highest WPM is 95